 This municipal interdisciplinary arts center is the only one of its kind in the state of California offering professional and community-based fine arts programming through arts education, exhibitions, performances and rentals of all kinds, in a single complex, and is one of only a small network of similar facilities in America.

-The 37,000+ square foot facility opened in September of 2007, hosts over 50,000 patrons a year, and is currently presenting its 17th Season in 2023-24.
-This season we are also celebrating the Centennial of our Historic Grand Theatre.
+The 37,000+ square foot facility opened in September of 2007, hosts over 50,000 patrons a year, and is currently presenting its 18th Season in 2024-25.
 The Center is owned and operated by the City of Tracy and managed by the Cultural Arts Division in the City Manager’s Office.
-The Grand Foundation is a private 501.(C)3 fundraising and community partner providing annual underwriting for programming and technical support, as well as contributing to an endowment fund to provide long-term financial stability.
+The Grand Foundation is a private 501.(C)3 fundraising and community partner providing annual underwriting for programming and technical support, as well as contributing to an endowment fund to provide long-term financial support.

 The Grand has been honored with awards from The California Heritage Council and the California Preservation Foundation and has been acknowledged in the State Legislature and U.S. Congress.
 The Center was recognized nationally as one of fifty unique and important cultural redevelopment projects studied in 2010.
 The information gained from this research project assists in the development of new art and cultural centers in communities across America.